Colin Higgins: Director

 The success of Silver Streak enabled Higgins to revive his earlier script Foul Play (1978) and direct the film himself.
 It was enormously popular at the box office and launched his directing career.

 He was writing the comedy-thriller The Man Who Lost Tuesday when he received an offer to re-write and direct 9 to 5 (1980).
 It was a big hit, as was the musical The Best Little Whorehouse in Texas (1982), which Higgins directed.

 He was meant to follow it with The Man Who Lost Tuesday, but Paramount felt the budget was too high and passed.

 In 1985, he was working on a project with playwright Jonathan Reynolds.
 In 1986, he was reportedly writing the script Washington Girls as a vehicle to reunite Jane Fonda, Lily Tomlin and Dolly Parton.

 His last credit was the TV movie Out on a Limb (1987), which he co-wrote and co-produced.

-Legacy and death
+Death and legacy

-Higgins, who was openly gay, died of an AIDS-related illness at his home on August 5, 1988, at the age of 47.
+Higgins, who was openly gay, died of an AIDS-related illness at his home on 5 August 1988 at the age of 47.
 The Colin Higgins Foundation was established in 1986 to provide support for gay and transgender youth.
 It was established by Higgins following his diagnosis with HIV in 1985.

-His brother is Australian actor John Higgins.